-From time to time, we may be involved in various other claims and legal proceedings relating to claims arising out of our operations.
-We are not currently a party to any legal proceedings, which could be deemed to be material.
+From time to time, we may be involved in various legal proceedings relating to claims arising out of our operations.
+We are not currently a party to any legal proceedings, which are deemed to be material.

 Item 1A.
 Risk Factors